k21971/EvilHack/doc/evilhack-changelog.md

 - Monsters flagged as a lord/prince don't spawn with eroded gear
 - Fix: Infidel role - repeatedly chatting with your quest leader causes 'completed his/her quest without incident' livelog to run every time
+- Fix: track the Idol of Moloch's imbuement properly